Miltonly/Streets/Pearl Street

 What kinds of homes are on Pearl Street?

-Pearl Street is lined with older detached homes, many from the mid-20th century.
-Lots tend to be larger than in newer subdivisions, and the housing stock includes bungalows and two-storey family homes.
+Pearl Street is almost entirely detached homes, mostly built in the mid-20th century.
+Lots tend to be larger than newer subdivisions, with mature trees and established landscaping.

 Which schools serve Pearl Street?